datanav/docs/overview.rst

    * Debugger is active!
    * Debugger pin code: 260-787-156

-The service is listening on port 5001.
+The service is listening on port 5001 - make sure this port is open in the firewall.
 Entities pushed to it will be written to the ``./received`` directory.

 Next we'll have to define a pipe that reads the ``customers-with-orders`` dataset and writes the entities to a `JSON push sink <configuration.html#the-json-push-sink>`_.
 Add the following at the end of ``sesam.conf.json``.
-Replace the ``YOUR-IP_HERE`` token with the IP address of your machine.
+Replace the ``YOUR-IP_HERE`` token with the IP address or fully qualified domain name (FQDN) of your machine.

 ::